Caravan and Tow Vehicle Dynamics

 Caravan and tow vehicle dynamics – tow-ball weight

 To keep a caravan straight, front end weight is essential.
 That in Australia has long since been taken as 10% of gross trailer weight.
+Now (2020) many have as little as 4%.
 The British, whose caravans are 40% lighter (per metre) opt for 6-7%.
+Americans may use as high as 14%.

-Basing a trailer’s tow ball weight on a percentage of caravan weight has long been routine.
+Basing a trailer’s tow-ball weight on a percentage of caravan weight has long been routine.
 What matters far more, however, is a caravan’s length.
 Furthermore, where mass is distributed along that length.
-Because of this, 10% may be too low for a long end-heavy caravan.
+Because of this, even 10% may be too low for a long end-heavy caravan.
 This is an ever-increasing problem.
 Vehicle makers continue to reduce tow ball weight limits.
 And tow vehicle weight decreases.

 Australian-made caravans typically need 250-350 kg nose weight.
 Such weight, however, thrusts the tow vehicle’s rear downward.
 As with pushing down on the handles of a wheel-barrow, that nose weight causes the vehicle’s front to lift.
 This undesirably shifts weight from the tow vehicle’s front (steering) tyres.